HarrisonLabrecque/SoftwareTesting-Automation-Quality-Assurance/README.md

 # SoftwareTesting-Automation-Quality-Assurance

+This repository contains my coding assignments, projects, and written work for the software testing, automation, and quality assurance course at Southern New Hampshire University.

 # How can I ensure that my code, program, or software is functional and secure?

 To ensure my code is functional, I start by carefully following all technical requirements and breaking the problem down into smaller, manageable tasks.
 I write classes and methods that perform a single function to keep the code simple, straightforward, and easy to test.
 In-line comments explain the logic behind each technique, and I include header descriptions for each class to enhance readability and maintainability.
 I apply static testing techniques to evaluate future functionality and anticipate potential issues before they arise.